 Education & Training

 Several universities offer residencies in the field of veterinary pharmacy to those who have completed their general pharmacy degree.
 The University of California, Davis offers a well known postdoctoral program in veterinary pharmacy.
-The program can be completed in two years and resident salary is approximately $40,000 per year.
+The program can be completed in two years and a resident salary is ~$40,000 per year.
 Harper Adams University (in the United Kingdom) offers another two-year veterinary pharmacy program.

 Veterinary pharmacists may seek diplomate certification status with the International College of Veterinary Pharmacy (ICVP).
 Candidates must be members of the Society of Veterinary Hospital Pharmacists (SVHP), have a current pharmacy license, have at least five years of experience in the field (or an advanced degree in veterinary pharmacy practice), and pass a comprehensive exam.